FreeCAD/DevelopersHandbook/technical/codesigning.md

     * Resource Group: FreeCAD_Code_Signing
     * Account Name: FreeCAD-Code-Signing
     * Region: Northern Europe (e.g. the `neu.codesigning.azure.net` endpoint)
 6. Starting at the Azure portal's "Artifact Signing Accounts" page, go through the identity verification process.
-The exact stpes will depend on where you live and whether you are signing as an indvidual developer or as an organization.
+The exact steps will depend on where you live and whether you are signing as an indvidual developer or as an organization.
 For the FPA this required providing our DUNS number and address information, and correlating that to one of the FPA board members' personal identities verified via a government-issued identification card.
 The process took a few hours to complete.
 7. In the page for the Artifact Signing Account you just verified, create a certificate profile.
 Again, you can be somewhat arbitrary with the values here.
 The FPA used:
     * Profile name: FreeCAD
     * Profile type: Public Trust (required to prevent SmartScreen)